-The museum reopens on Saturday 1st February 2020.
+The museum is currently closed for winter and will reopen on Saturday 1st February 2020.

 The site of the Heugh Gun Battery has been a military position since the 17th century.
 Now the Heugh Battery Museum sits on the site of the only First World War battlefield in Britain.
 The museum tells the story of the Bombardment of the Hartlepools, which took place on Wednesday 16th December 1914, when the guns of the battery were engaged in ship-to-shore combat with the German navy.

 - upstairs to the Battery Command Post which gives panoramic views of the coastline

 - across the parade ground where our larger artillery and vehicles are on display and our Armoury is situated